jerome-trc/vileboom/docs/limit_removing.md

 ### Example (Precedence)

-If a wad is loaded with the parameters `-complevel 2`, and has `COMPLVL` with the value of `limit-removing`, then the wad will be loaded with complevel 2 without "limit-removing" since the parameter `-complevel 2` does not specify "limit-removing".
+If a wad is loaded with the parameters `-complevel 2`, and has `GAMEVERS` (and `COMPLEVEL`) with the value of `final limit`, then the wad will be loaded with complevel 2 without "limit-removing" turned on.

+The `final` value for complevel 4 would be ignored for the complevel 2 parameter, and the `limit` value would be ignored since the parameter `-complevel 2` does not specify "limit-removing".